 These changes to Ecuadorean law reinforces the fact that all retirees must look carefully at the personal freedoms that may need to be relinquished, even temporarily, to settle in a new country.
 The care required in making financial arrangements is emphasised by these changes.
 Where governments are concerned nothing is set in concrete.
 It is up to individuals to protect themselves physically and financially and this is especially vital for retirees.
 There is usually little time for a retiree to recover once adverse circumstances have occurred.

 The Ecuador visa for retirement is still probably worth obtaining.
 The laws do not change the attractiveness of the country, physically, nor the nature of its people.

 The situation is the same with regard to the book "How to Retire in Ecuador".
 Relevant changes to the text will be made as details of the implementation of the Ecuador visa for retirement become available.

 The Ecuador visa for retirement is one of a comprehensive set of visas available for would be residents.
-There are some seventeen immigrant visas but the Ecuador visa 9:I will be of most interest to retirees.
-Applications for residency can be made from within the country and this is probably the best option.
+There are a number of immigrant visas but the relevant Ecuadorian web page, although listed, is not currently available.
+Applications for residency can be made only from within the country.

 Ecuador allows visitors from most countries visa free access for up to 90 days.
 Compliance with the “Golden Rule” (take no irrevocable action without first visiting the country at least once) is, therefore, easy.
 A tourist visa can be changed to a more suitable temporary stay visa, a “12-IX” visa, in order to complete the application for permanent residency.
 This visa may be obtained at an embassy or consulate overseas or in the Ecuador.
 It is necessary to have this visa in order to make application for permanent residency.
 Although still for just 90 days as is a normal tourist visa it can be extended while in the country.